jckuri/silver_robot/README.md

 **4. What is the complete list of input actions that the player can perform, and how do these actions impact the game world?**

-Mario can move with the left arrow and the right arrow.
-Mario can jump with the up arrow.
-Mario can push the crates by walking toward them.
+Silver Robot can move with the left arrow and the right arrow.
+Silver Robot can jump with the up arrow.
+Silver Robot can push the crates by walking toward them.

 **5. What is the typical gameplay loop (repeated actions) for the player?**

-Mario has to avoid the fires and collect all the 50 coins in order to win the videogame.
+Silver Robot has to avoid the fires and collect all the 50 coins in order to win the videogame.
 Correctly using the 3 crates in the game is mandatory.
 Otherwise you won’t be able to solve the puzzle of collecting all the 50 coins.